Self-Employed Allowable Expenses

 Speak to an Accountant

-If you are unsure about the self-employed expenses, you can claim always speak to an accountant.
-Our information is for a guide only but gives an excellent starting point into the allowable expenses you can claim.
+If you are unsure about self-employed expenses, you can always speak to an accountant.
+Our information is for a guide only but provides an excellent starting point for determining the allowable expenses you can claim.

 Conclusion to claiming Self-Employed Allowable Expenses

-As a self-employed individual, you can claim many allowable expenses to offset business costs and reduce your income tax bill.
-Keep accurate records of your mileage and business travel to make the most of the tax breaks available to you.
+As self-employed, you can claim many allowable expenses to offset business costs and reduce your income tax bill.
+Keep accurate records of your mileage and business travel to make the most of the tax breaks available.

 Disclaimer: The content of this website is based on our understanding of the rules.
 You should always seek the guidance of an accountant if you are unsure of what allowable expenses you can claim.